What are they?

 Many of the parameters in our universe interact through differential equations.
 For

-example, the voltage across an inductor is proportional to the derivative of the current
+example, the voltage across an inductor is proportional to the derivative of the

-derivative of its velocity.
+the derivative of its velocity.

 Fast Fourier and Laplace transforms analyze differential equations.